itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/04-privelage-escelation.md

 ![Privilege Escalation Result](../images/privelage-escelation/attacker-privesc-admin-group-added.png)

-## Defender for Endpoint
+### Microsoft Defender for Endpoint

 Microsoft Defender for Endpoint was investigated to reconstruct the privilege escalation chain.

-The investigation identified the sequence of PowerShell network activity, payload creation on the Desktop, payload placement in the application directory and subsequent execution through the service.
+The investigation identified the sequence of PowerShell network activity, payload creation on the Desktop, payload placement in the application directory, and subsequent execution through the service.

 This allowed the endpoint activity to be correlated back to the compromised `Jsmith` account.

-## Sentinel Investigation
+### Microsoft Sentinel

 Microsoft Sentinel was used to investigate the corresponding Windows Security events.